The Value of a Handshake

 A handshake and a “nice to meet you” is worth so much more than an @reply.
 A conversation over a cup of coffee is better than two dozen emails.

 I’m not here for the event, but for the folks who’ll be filling the sidewalks and the Expo Floor.
 Putting faces to bylines and building real-world relationships with those who I read and write about make my job back home far more enjoyable.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.